 Details: Base salary of \$370,800 per annum plus superannuation to be reviewed annually by the Board.
-Mr of the Board at the end of each financial year dependent on the success of meeting key deliverables.
+Mr Boyall is also entitled to short-term incentive up to 30% (2021: 30%) of his base salary at the discretion of the Board at the end of each financial year dependent on the success of meeting key deliverables.